Open Monday to Thursday 8.00am to 7.30pm, Friday 8.00am to 6.00pm & Saturday 9.00am to 1.00pm

 3.The term ‘slipped disc’ is and should be used as a descriptive term, not a diagnostic term.

 5.Although ‘slipped disc’ is a popular term, it is usually not representative of what is really going on at the spinal level.
 It is used because it is easy to understand.
-Most people really have a herniated or Slipped disc.
+Most people really have a herniated disc.

 6.This again is a broad category, which further breaks down into two more diagnostic terms.